-Because the disastrous consequences of globalization can be predicted by basic economics, globalization could never have been put to a vote, because the vast majority of First Worlders would not vote to pauperize themselves.
-Thus, globalization had to be imposed by elites using every possible subterfuge.
-Thus, to reverse globalization, National Populists need to overthrow the existing elites and institute protectionist economic policies.
+Because the disastrous consequences of globalization can be predicted by basic economics, globalization could never have been put to a vote.
+The vast majority of First Worlders would not vote to pauperize themselves.
+Thus globalization had to be imposed by elites using every possible subterfuge.
+Thus to reverse globalization, national populists need to overthrow the existing elites and institute protectionist economic policies.
 We need to reindustrialize the First World.

-De-alignment is basically the breakdown of the post-Second World War political system in which power was traded between center-Left and center-Right parties, while Western societies drifted steadily toward cultural Leftism, bigger and more intrusive government, and the loss of sovereignty to globalization.
+Dealignment is basically the breakdown of the post-World War II political system in which power was traded between center-Left and center-Right parties, while Western societies drifted steadily toward cultural Leftism, bigger and more intrusive government, and the loss of sovereignty to globalization.

-An even more striking example is the 2019 European Parliamentary elections in the UK, in which Nigel Farage’s newly created Brexit Party won more than 30% of the vote.
+An even more striking example is the 2019 European Parliament elections in the UK, in which Nigel Farage’s newly-created Brexit Party won more than 30% of the vote.
 Labour lost half of its seats.
 The Tories lost 75% of their seats.
 And the Liberal Democrats went from one to sixteen seats, simply because some disaffected Labour and Tory voters would not vote for the Brexit Party.

 These elections are like an American presidential contest in which the two main candidates are neither Democrats nor Republicans.
 They represent remarkable changes in political alignments and loyalties in France and the UK.